Apzmie/Q-Learning-VS-DQN-In-Letter-Order-Prediction/README.md

 # Q-Learning-VS-DQN-In-Letter-Order-Prediction
 With the rise of neural networks, there have been continuous efforts to apply them to reinforcement learning.
 Deep Q-Network is an approach that applies neural networks to Q-Learning.
-While Q-learning uses a table to store Q-values, DQN uses a neural network to approximate them.
-This project compares two reinforcement learning methods to understand their differences on the simple task without visual rendering, based on equations of Q-Learning and DQN.
+Q-learning uses a table to store Q-values, while DQN uses neural networks to approximate them.
+This project compares two reinforcement learning methods to understand their differences on the simple task without visual rendering, based on mathematical equations of Q-Learning and DQN.

 # qlearning_train.py
 ```python